 This past November, I was a dependent woman.
 And not on any guy, but on none other than Tinder.
 Through many dates and many men, I’ve come to the conclusion that dating apps can be extremely limiting (especially when all of your friends are using them, too).
 In my experience (and you know I loved online dating at one point), after a while, apps can hold you back.
 My friends and I would go out in the city and not entertain any conversations with men, because, for all we knew, they were creeps.
 And why talk to creeps, when we could (hopefully) vet the endless supply of men waiting right on our cell phones (before we even had to deal with looking them in the eye)?
 I know a few of my friends that have found love on BBW Dating Sites but not all of us have been so lucky.
+Due to the consistent advancements in technology, whether it be a new app or a new algorithm to test people’s compatibility, there are always new options popping up out there though, which tend to open up the market, sometimes for the better and sometimes maybe not if you see the same people on there – sites like JustKiss can be used as an example.
 Who knew it would be so hard to find your soul mate?!

 My girlfriends and I kept putting off deleting our dating crutch, and then there we were, together celebrating Friendsgiving and the pressure was on.
 And the big X was pressed.
 Cya later, Tinder.